-Keith's maternal grandmother, Beatrice DePalma Lione, passed away late last night.
+Keith's maternal grandmother, Beatrice DePalma Lione, has gone to heaven.

 Grandma Bea (or, as Keith called her, B-ma) was as quiet and reserved as Grandma Ruthie was irreverant and exuberant.
 On the other hand, as I discovered over the years, she had a sharp wit she used sparingly.
 It was the rarity of her humorous remarks that caught me by surprise and made me laugh so hard.

 I have three favorite memories of Bea.
 The first occurred before Henry was born.
 Joe, Bea, Michael, and Madeline had come to Durham for a visit, as well as Linda and Tom.
 Bea joked throughout the weekend that I should not allow Linda to wear out her welcome in our home.
 In typical Linda fashion, she went upstairs and put on her robe and slippers, came downstairs and cried, "Look, Mom!
 I have my own room here!
 Keith and Meredith even gave me this robe and these slippers."
 I had never seen Bea be particularly comical before that moment.
 She dropped her jaw in mock horror, looked at me with a severe expression, and responded, "Keep the mother-in-law OUT."

 One Thanksgiving several people came down with an awful cold/sinus infection.
 As we played Dirty Santa/White Elephant/Chinese Auction (whatever you prefer to call it), Grandma Bea sat wrapped in an electric blanket in front of the fire.
 When it was Erika's turn to choose a gift, she gently asked Grandma for her Williams-Sonoma lotions.
 Grandma Bea did not understand and thought Erika wanted her electric blanket.
 In a voice raspy from coughing, Bea choked out, "How about a cough drop?"
 I know you had to be there, but we all roared with laughter!